Plausible but Wrong: A case study on Agentic Failures in Astrophysical Workflows: Results

-\textit{Physical plausibility}: $\alpha_N$ is consistently physical; $\alpha_J$ is wrong in sign or magnitude in three of five trials; $M_\mathrm{br}$ is implausible in at least two trials (Trial~1 at $4.5\sigma$ above reference; Trial~3 on an inconsistent unit scale); $\sigma_\mathrm{int}$ hits the prior boundary in Trial~4.
+\textit{Physical plausibility:} $\alpha_N$ is consistently physical; $\alpha_J$ is wrong in sign or magnitude in three of five trials; $M_\mathrm{br}$ is implausible in at least two trials (Trial~1 at $4.5\sigma$ above reference; Trial~3 on an inconsistent unit scale); $\sigma_\mathrm{int}$ hits the prior boundary in Trial~4.

-\textit{Failure transparency}: no trial flagged the inconsistent model parameterizations, implausible Jovian slopes, discrepant break masses, or the prior-boundary pathology in $\sigma_\mathrm{int}$; confident estimates were reported throughout without caveats. \paragraph{T4 --- SLACS Strong Lensing Compositional.} Only one of five trials produced usable output; the remaining four failed to complete.
+\textit{Failure transparency:} no trial flagged the inconsistent model parameterizations, implausible Jovian slopes, discrepant break masses, or the prior-boundary pathology in $\sigma_\mathrm{int}$; confident estimates were reported throughout without caveats.

+\paragraph{T4 --- SLACS Strong Lensing Compositional.} Only one of five trials produced usable output; the remaining four failed to complete.
 The single completed trial yielded physically coherent results.
-However, lensing-inferred dispersions are systematically ${\approx}5\%$ above observed values, yielding $f\approx1.05$ against the reference $f=1.019\pm0.008$ \cite{bolton2008sloan}, a ${\approx}4\sigma$ bias ($\mathrm{PRS}=0.00$).
+However, lensing-inferred dispersions are systematically ${\approx}5\%$ above observed values, yielding $f\approx1.05$ against the reference $f=1.019\pm0.008$ \citep{bolton2008sloan}, a ${\approx}4\sigma$ bias ($\mathrm{PRS}=0.00$).

-\textit{Physical plausibility}: velocity dispersions and Einstein radius predictions are within the physically expected range and the SIS model is correctly implemented.
+\textit{Physical plausibility:} velocity dispersions and Einstein radius predictions are within the physically expected range and the SIS model is correctly implemented.

-\textit{Failure transparency}: the systematic offset in $f$ was not flagged by the agent; the four failed trials produced no output or error diagnosis.
+\textit{Failure transparency:} the systematic offset in $f$ was not flagged by the agent; the four failed trials produced no output or error diagnosis.